 Bedlam in the Boro - Lineboro, MD

-Another year for this great hayride starts on October 6th.
+Another year for this great hayride starts on October 5th.
 Bedlam in the Boro gives a full entertainment experience with food, games, live entertainment and two haunted attractions.
 The Old Fashioned Haunted Hayride is 3 miles long as the Grim Reaper is on the prowl.
 The House of Horror is a 3200 square foot house of bone chilling terror.
 The haunt has operated for over 20 years.
 The doors to Bedlam are open from 7:00 pm until 10:30 pm.
 The dates are every Friday and Saturday nights in October.
-Tickets options available at $12 and $10 or combo offer at $16.
+Tickets options available at $16-14.
 Discount coupons are available online.
 They also feature a non scary hayride for $8 called the Bedlam Bypass.

 Bennett’s Curse - Baltimore, MD

-Back again for 2017 just steps from M & T Bank Stadium.
+Back again for 2018 in Baltimore.
 Bennett’s Curse is know as the “House of the Vampire”.
 This might be “the” haunted house attraction to see in Maryland.
 There are three attractions named Inferno 3D , Sanction of Insanity, and Midieval Underworld.
 Also see Legends of Halloween.
 These are brand new and must see attractions at their new location.
 Doors open at 7 pm.
 The theme is about what lies beneath in the underworld or hell.
 Lots of torture, dungeon cells, and diabolical instruments in rooms with incredible monsters.
 The attractions play well with this theme.
 Tickets are individual and combo priced for entry into all 4 attractions.
 Doors close at 11 pm on Friday and Saturday or 10 pm on other nights.

 Chesapeake Woods Massacre - Chesapeake City, MD

-Attraction is open Friday, Saturday, and Sunday.
+Haunted attraction is open every Friday and Saturday starting October 5th.
 Doors open at 7 pm.
-They feature over an hour of terror for around $10.
+They feature over an hour of terror for around a $10 ticket.

 Creekside Manor Haunted House - Williamsport, MD